mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 - these should be stable noise ~+/- 10uV
 - use MC Stimulus II to write stimulus protocols

-[note] why transform a stimulus protocol to odML? you cannnot send a labbook! it should be in data
+NOTE: why transform a stimulus protocol to odML? you cannot send a labbook! it should be in data

 - MC Stim ...
 Testpulse e.g.